Rewire Your Brain to Stop Impulse Buying Today

 Section 8: Be conscious of your daily decision-making process

 Every choice you make requires a small amount of vital mental energy.
 When you feel exhausted, you naturally default to the easiest, most comforting option available.
-Retailers know this, which is why late-night shopping often leads to massive financial regret.
+Retailers know this phenomenon, which is why late-night shopping often leads to massive financial regret.

 Start noticing the specific times of day when your discipline completely fails you.
 If you always shop after a stressful Tuesday meeting, plan a healthy distraction instead.
 Knowing your daily patterns gives you a massive advantage over clever retail marketing.